Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Results

-We have applied statistical testing to understand whether the improvements seen using an ensemble of adversarial classifiers is statistically significant.
-For sentence representations with 2,048, 1,024 or 512 dimensions this was a statistically significant result.
-Although the results were not statistically significant for a smaller 256 dimensional representation.
+We applied statistical testing to understand whether the improvements seen using an ensemble of adversarial classifiers is statistically significant.
+For sentence representations with 2,048, 1,024 or 512 dimensions this is a statistically significant result.
+Although the results are not statistically significant for a smaller 256 dimensional representation.

 For 2,048, 1,024 and 512 dimensional sentence representations, the statistical testing provides p-values smaller than 0.05.
-The null hypothesis is therefore rejected in these cases, with the alternative hypothesis stating that using five adversaries reduces the mean bias re-learnt from the sentence representations compared to using just one adversarial classifier (see \cref{significance_testing}).
-The result for 256 dimensions is not statistically significant.
+The null hypothesis is therefore rejected in these cases, with the alternative hypothesis stating that using five adversaries reduces the mean bias re-learnt from the sentence representations compared to using just one adversarial classifier (see \cref{significance_testing}). \cref{stat_testing_results} displays these results in a boxplot diagram.

-The findings highlight how using multiple adversarial classifiers helps to reduce the bias that can be re-learnt from the trained de-biased sentence representation for dimensions greater or equal to 512. \cref{stat_testing_results} displays these results in a boxplot diagram.